 After completing a B.S. in Engineering at the University of Redlands in 1989, Doug began his student affairs career continuing on the housing staff.
 He also dabbled in career services, recreation, student activities, orientation and Greek Life.
 After identifying his passion for substance abuse prevention, he completed a M.A.
 Education (Counseling) in 1991, also from the University of Redlands.
 After successfully writing and implementing a federal grant from the Department of Education, he developed a comprehensive substance abuse prevention program at the University of Redlands, strongly based in peer education and student programming.He took that model to the University of California, Riverside in 1998, where he successfully implemented and expanded the model over 12 years.
 In the summer of 2010, he accepted a position as Alcohol Programs Manager at the University of California, Irvine where he also currently serves as the Interim Director of the Health Education Center.
 Doug is also very connected as a volunteer nationally.
 He has served The BACCHUS Network since 1993, serving as California State Coordinator, Area Two (Southwest Region) Consultant, and currently as national Coordinator of Student Athlete Affiliate Support.
 In 1995, the CHAMPS/Life Skills program served as his bridge to athletics.
 Active with the NCAA since 2000, he has served as a facilitator for the National Student-Athlete Leadership Conference and on the CHAMPS/Life Skills Advisory Team.
 He is currently on the APPLE Conference Advisory Team, StepUp!
 Bystander Program Advisory Board and the OneStudent/No Woman Left Behind Advisory Board.

 Dr. Goldman is also the creator of the Athletic Intelligence Quotient (AIQ), an intelligence test that assesses the innate cognitive abilities that are most utilized in attaining, developing, and applying athletic skills, strategies, and tactics.
-Dr. Goldman serves on the American Psychological Association’s Division 47 (Exercise and Sport Psychology) Executive Committee as the Member-At-Large.
+The test is being used by Olympic, NFL, NBA, and MLB teams, as well as multiple Power 5 Universities.

-Dr. Goldman earned his bachelor’s degree in Psychology from Tulane University and a master’s degree and Ph.D. in Clinical and School Psychology from Hofstra University.
-Further, Dr. Goldman is designated as a Certified Consultant by the Association for Applied Sport Psychology (AASP).
-Additionally, he received training in Rational Emotive Behavior Therapy (REBT) at the Albert Ellis Institute.
-Besides providing direct patient care and co-leading groups with Dr. Ellis, Dr. Goldman received advanced training and certification in several psychological fields while a fellow and staff therapist.
-These include child and adolescent therapy and drug addiction treatment.
-Further, Dr. Goldman attained supervisory certification granting him permission to train other professionals in Rational Emotive Behavior Therapy.
+Dr. Goldman earned his Bachelor’s degree in Psychology from Tulane University, and his Master’s degree and Ph.D. in Clinical and School Psychology from Hofstra University.
+He received post-doctoral training at The Ellis Institute, under the tutelage of Albert Ellis, the creator of Rational Emotive Behavior Therapy (REBT).
+While at The Ellis Institute, he received advanced training and certification in child and adolescent therapy, drug addiction treatment, and attained Supervisory Certification to train other professionals in Rational Emotive Behavior Therapy.

 His specialties include: Athletic and Performance Enhancement; Sport Intelligence Assessment, Rehabilitation Psychology; Stress and Anxiety Disorders; Confidence; Anger Management; Depression Disorders; Substance Abuse; Rational Emotive Behavior Therapy; Cognitive Behavior Therapy; and Behavior Therapy.